Byvire/ofk_art/README.md

 ### Long squiggly line filter

 There's also "noodlize.py", which recreates a given image in detail using just one long squiggly line.
-See the docstring on that file for more information.
+See the docstring on that file for instructions to run the script.

 ![The same bridge photo, but as a black and white image, where all the black ink is one long intricate squiggle.](examples/noodle_bridge.jpg)